Lesterpig/openparty/docs/core_installation.rst

 You can use **Git** repository to get the latest version, or pick a stable release.

-Warning

-No stable release is available yet.
+.. note:: No stable release is available yet.

 .. code:: bash